Mirza Shahzad Akbar

 Mirza Shahzad Akbar is a Pakistani politician and barrister who served as Advisor to Prime Minister Imran Khan on Interior and Accountability in the capacity of a Federal Minister in Cabinet, in office from August 2020.
 Before his appointment as Advisor to Prime Minister, Akbar served in National Accountability Bureau (NAB) as a deputy prosecutor.
-Shahzad Akbar resigns as PM’s adviser on accountability and interior.
+Shahzad Akbar in January 2022 resigned as the PM's adviser on accountability and interior.

 Early life and education

 He completed his graduation in Bachelor of Laws (LLB) from the University of London, Master of Laws (LLM) from the University of Newcastle.

 Career

 Mirza Shahzad Akbar is co-founder of Foundation for Fundamental Rights, a non-governmental organization with focus on fundamental rights enshrined in Constitution of Pakistan.
+After serving as consultant for the U.S. Agency of International Development, he was declared persona non grata by United States once he became one of the leading attorneys in Pakistan who were dealing with litigations against drone strikes on civilians by United States in Federally Administrated Tribal Areas (FATA).

-After serving as consultant for the U.S. Agency of International Development, He was declared persona non grata by United States once he became one of the leading attorneys in Pakistan who were dealing with litigations against drone strikes on civilians by United States in Federally Administrated Tribal Areas (FATA).
+In July 2025, during a defamation case in the United Kingdom where he was a witness, Shehzad said that when serving in government he had regular contact with the Inter-Services Intelligence (ISI).
+Brigadier (retd) Rashid Naseer said Akbar had asked him to "speed up" cases against then opposition leader Shehbaz Sharif, so the latter could be sentenced, to which Naseer responded saying it was not his responsibility.
+According to Akbar he had met Naseer to discuss alleged establishment interference in the judiciary and on alleged corruption by Sabir Mithu, after Naseer told him about corruption accusations regarding the Farah Gogi, the best friend of former first lady Bushra Bibi.